benbierens/codex-research/design/marketplace.md

 We propose to create new type of storage contract, containing a number of slots.
 Each of these slots represents an agreement with a storage host to store a part of the content.
-When a client wants store data on the network with durability guarantees, it posts a storage contract on the blockchain.
+When a client wants to store data on the network with durability guarantees, it posts a storage contract on the blockchain.
 Hosts that want to offer storage can fill a slot in the contract.